melissaehong/TwitterTweetPredictor/README.md

 Assumptions:
 -Twitter user will Tweet one of the different types of Tweets -Content of Tweets will either be:
-  *Original content
+  -Original content
-  *Retweet content from a Twitter user
+  -Retweet content from a Twitter user
-  *Quote Tweets from a Twitter user
+  -Quote Tweets from a Twitter user
-  *Content from a promoted Tweet
+  -Content from a promoted Tweet
-  *Mention a Twitter user
+  -Mention a Twitter user
-  *Reply to a Tweet from a Twitter user
+  -Reply to a Tweet from a Twitter user

 https://en.wikipedia.org/wiki/Twitter
 https://developer.twitter.com/en/docs/twitter-api